Abkhazians: Religion

 The Abkhaz people are principally divided into Abkhazian Orthodox Christian (the Abkhazian Orthodox Church is not recognized by any of the world Orthodox churches, but the territory is recognized as the Eparchy of Bichvinta and Tskhum-Abkhazia of the Georgian Orthodox Church) and Sunni Muslim (Hanafi) communities, (prevalent in Abkhazia and Turkey respectively) but the indigenous non-Abrahamic beliefs have always been strong.
 Although Christianity made its first appearance in the realm of their Circassian neighbours in the first century AD via the travels and preaching of the Saint Andrew, and became the dominant religion of Circassians in the 3rd to 4th centuries, Christianity became the dominant religion of Abkhazians in the 6th century during the reign of Byzantine emperor Justinian I, and continued to be followed under the kings of Georgia in the High Middle Ages.
 The Ottomans introduced Islam in the 16th century and the region became largely Muslim gradually until the 1860s.

 Diaspora

-Many Muslim Cherkess, Abkhaz and Chechens migrated to the Ottoman Empire following revolts against Russian rule.
+Many Muslim Circassians, Abkhaz and Chechens migrated to the Ottoman Empire following revolts against Russian rule.
 It is believed that the Abkhaz community in Turkey is larger than that of Abkhazia itself.
 Some 250 Abkhaz-Abaza villages are estimated throughout Turkey.
 According to Andrew Dalby, Abkhazian-speakers might number more than 100,000 in Turkey, however, the 1963 census only recorded 4,700 native speakers and 8,000 secondary speakers.
 Of the 15,000 ethnic Abkhaz in Turkey, only 4,000 speak the language, the rest having assimilated into Turkish society.
-As of 2006, it is estimated that 600,000 to 800,000 Abkhazians by descent live in Turkey.
+As of 2006, it is estimated that 600,000 to 1,500,000 Abkhazians by descent live in Turkey.
+In Egypt, the largest Circassian clan in the country, the Abaza family, originated from Abkhazia and is "deeply rooted in Egyptian society... [and] in the history of the country".
+It also contributed to Egyptian and Arabic cultural literary, intellectual, and political life starting with the reign of Muhammad Ali Pasha in Egypt and continuing to the modern day.

 Genetics

-The ethnic group closest to Abkhazians in terms of genetic distance are Georgians, being nearly identical to Western Georgian genetics.
+The people closest genetically to the Abkhazians are the Abazins and Circassians.
+There are also similarities between some Western Georgian ethnic groups.